s4w3d0ff/python-poloniex/examples/ticker/README.md

 Uses the undocumented websocket api to save pushed data in a local mongodb
 requires: `websocket-client pymongo`

+#### wsDictTicker.py
+Same as wsMongoTicker but saves the data in a dict instead of mongodb
+requires: `websocket-client`

 #### mongoTicker.py (buggy)
 Uses WAMP api to save ticker data in a local mongodb
 requires: `autobahn twisted pymongo`